PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

     style="content-visibility: auto; max-width: 100%; height: auto;">
 </picture>

+The idea of this app is to give you an idea of what API's are available for you to use without polyfill for the target browsers you need to support.

-This is just a simple demo of what is possible once you have the data at your finger tips.
+This is just one example of what is possible once you have the data at your finger tips.
 The source code is [here](https://github.com/PaulKinlan/the-web-of).

 Once we have the data that describes the state of the web, we have the ability to ask questions that we've never been able to get answers to.
 We could finally have a score akin to SpeedIndex that instead describes Web Compat, a CompatIndex if you like.
 But even before that, this data will be useful for developers every single day.
 I'd love to see more tools such as Chrome DevTools integrate this data to help developers quickly understand how well supported their sites will be.